 - Higher Put Away Costs

 Put away is the process of moving and stocking the inventory at its stocking place.
-Put away follows the goods receipt.
+Put away follows the receipt of the goods.

-One of the primary reasons why JIT proponents don’t calculate the ordering costs, delivery costs, receiving costs, or put away costs is that if this were done, the overall costs would necessarily look higher.
-The reason for this is that the inventory carrying cost is far lower than all of the transactions that make up the stocking level.
+One of the primary reasons why JIT proponents don’t calculate the ordering costs, delivery costs, receiving costs, or put away costs is that the overall costs would necessarily look higher if this were done.
+This is because the inventory carrying cost is far lower than all of the transactions that make up the stocking level.

 Delivering in small quantities with high delivery frequency is called JIT delivery.
 Many shipping companies specialize in JIT delivery frequency to meet the market demand.
 JIT delivery can be driven by JIT or Lean thinking, or it can apply to factories in congested areas that lack sufficient stock space.

-JIT primarily came from Japanese manufacturers, through US consultants and to global companies.
-Although the greatest JIT craze was probably in the US.
-Just in time manufacturing, JIT manufacturing or JIT production means JIT applied to manufacturing.
+JIT primarily came from Japanese manufacturers, through US consultants, and to global companies.
+However, the greatest JIT craze was probably in the US.
+Just in time manufacturing, JIT manufacturing, or JIT production means JIT applied to manufacturing.
 Therefore, JIT is a manufacturing inventory concept that came from factories and was then applied to the overall supply chain.

 Just in Time Supply Chain

-Just in time, the supply chain is simply applying just in time manufacturing, JIT manufacturing, or JIT production principles to supply chain, which means to inventory management outside of the factory.
-Just in time, supply chain supports seeing the overall supply chain as if every stocking position and every stocking level is a short lead time product location that is no different than a manufacturing facility that is lucky enough to be able to be continuously replenished under the Toyota, inventory model.
+In time, the supply chain simply applies just-in-time manufacturing, JIT manufacturing, or JIT production principles to the supply chain, which means inventory management outside the factory.
+In time, supply chain supports seeing the overall supply chain as if every stocking position and every stocking level is a short lead time product location that is no different from a manufacturing facility that is lucky enough to be continuously able to be continuously replenished under the Toyota, inventory model.